-The American Board of Family Medicine (ABFM) Board Eligibility Policy for Certificates of Added Qualifications defines “Board Eligible” as ACGME-accredited fellowship training but not yet attained initial CAQ certification.
+The American Board of Family Medicine (ABFM) Board Eligibility Policy for Certificates of Added Qualifications defines “Board Eligible” as having completed ACGME-accredited fellowship training but not yet attained initial CAQ certification.

 - Your CAQ board eligibility period begins the day after successful completion of ACGME-accredited fellowship training, and it expires exactly seven years from that date, unless you achieve initial CAQ certification before that time.

 - The designation “Board Eligible” applies to those seeking initial CAQ certification following the successful completion of ACGME-accredited fellowship training.

 - In order to maintain CAQ board eligible status during the seven-year window, you must hold a valid certificate in Family Medicine issued by ABFM and continuously adhere to the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct.

 - There are no extensions of the seven-year CAQ board eligibility period.
 If your seven-year period of CAQ board eligibility has expired, there is one pathway to regain an additional seven-year board eligibility period and to qualify for a CAQ Examination.
 This requires that you complete one year of additional training in an ACGME-accredited fellowship program, or an ABFM-approved alternative fellowship training program.

 - Outside of this seven-year window, it is not permissible for you to refer to yourself as CAQ board eligible.

-You can begin the process to obtain your CAQ certification by logging into your Physician Portfolio.
+You can begin the process to obtain your CAQ certification by logging into your MyABFM Portfolio.